25space/MailAPIv2-HTML-Form-Mail-Services/README.md

 Add the secret and app-id displayed there to the POST URL to identify your application.

+In the form files, you will find a simple one to start, and also an extended where you will find external CSS, dropdowns, selects and more.

-The following standard fields as well as 10 individually usable variable fields are available to you, which are queried:
+The following standard fields as well as 20 (new!) individually usable variable fields are available to you, which are queried:
 - name
 - email
 - message